-Linkin sought to soothe me.
+Linkin sought to smooth me.
 “Sure,” sayt he, “Picker and Stealer know all the thieves’ haunts in this town.
 We’ll beg them to seek him out.

 “But first, hear my newes.
-I believe we may have peace in Ireland.
+We may have peace in Ireland!

-“The gentleman had friends in Westminster who glimpsed Essex there this verie morn.
-Essex and a few others took a boat across the river and made off with some horses that were waiting for the ferry.”
+“The gentleman has friends in Westminster who glimpsed Essex there this verie morn.
+Essex and a few men took a boat across the river and made off with some horses that were waiting for the ferry.”

 “What?”
 I cried.
 “They prigged some prancers?”
 (I learnt thieves’ talk from Picker and Stealer.)

 Linkin sayt, “When the Earl Marshall of England takes horses, it’s not called stealing.
-Doubtless Essex rides to None-Such Palace where Queen Puss is lodged.”
+Doubtless he rides to None-Such Palace where Queen Puss is lodged.”

 “Is our Earl with him?”
 I arrkst.

-“I think not,” sayt Linkin.
-“But it’s rumoured that our Earl and Sir Harry Daffers [Danvers] have returned too.
-And that our Earl says he’s come to see if there will be an end to fighting in Ireland, and if so he’ll seek another war.
+“Not now,” sayt Linkin.
+“But it’s rumoured that he and Sir Harry Daffers [Danvers] are here too.
+And that our Earl says he’s come to hear if there will be an end to fighting in Ireland, and if so he’ll seek another war.

 Linkin let that pass.

-He sayt, “Our master told his friend that rightly is Ireland called our graveyard.
+“Our master told him that rightly is Ireland called our graveyard.
 Many of our soldiers sicken there and die.

 “The voluntarie gentlemen leave daily.
 Irishes that were thought loyal join the rebels.
 New men sent to Ireland are of no use, and not worth the poor clothing they’re given.
 Others go in great fear of the charms and witchcrafts of the Irishry.